kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 So a service mesh is an **extremely** powerful tool.
 If we started using service mesh like Istio in part 1 we may have been able to skip using traefik, skip some of our DIY monitoring solutions, and achieved canary releases without Argo Rollouts.
 On the other hand, we did do all that without a service meshes.

-Let's install a service mesh and test the features
+Let's install a service mesh and test the features.
+Our choice will be [Linkerd](https://linkerd.io/), mainly because it's lightweight compared to Istio.
+Once again they have their own CLI tool to help us, follow the [getting started](https://linkerd.io/2/getting-started/) guide until Step 4.

-// TODO install service mesh

 // TODO exercise